 The MinAccum and MaxAccum types calculate and store the cumulative minimum or the cumulative maximum of a series of values.
-The output of a MinAccum or a MaxAccum is a single numeric value.
-MinAccum and MaxAccum variables operate on values of type INT, UINT, FLOAT, and DOUBLE, VERTEX (with optional specific vertex type) only.
+The output of a MinAccum or a MaxAccum is a single value of the type that was passed in.
+MinAccum and MaxAccum variables operate on values of type INT, UINT, FLOAT, DOUBLE, STRING, TUPLE, and VERTEX (with optional specific vertex type) only.